BaptCha/challenge/README.md

 ```

 ## Playing with the data
-I explored the data and tried a few configurations in the following notebook [a relative link](Data/explore.ipynb) (the kernel was restared so it didn't store the data)
+I explored the data and tried a few configurations in the following notebook [explore.ipynb](Data/explore.ipynb) (the kernel was restared so it didn't store the data)

 ## Improvements
 _ Study the word correlation between classes